scrossuk/locic/docs/Modules.rst

 Exports
 ~~~~~~~

-This is extremely similar to the 'import' statements.
+This is extremely similar to the *import* statements.
 Here are examples matching the above:

 .. code-block:: c++